NitaiEdelberg/Ai-Tetris/README.md

 #### • `GameSetup.py`

 - Handles the game loop and AI interaction.
-- Supports human vs AI gameplay and AI-only mode.
+- Supports human vs AI gameplay, AI-only mode and human-only mode.
-- `run_tetris_game`: Runs the game in AI-only mode and returns the score.
+- `run_tetris_game`: Runs the game and returns the score.
 - Uses Pygame for rendering graphical elements.

+#### • `HumanHandler.py`

+- Defines HumanHandler class that manages human play and listening for input keyboard presses for actions.

+#### • `AIHandler.py`

+- Defines AIHandler class that manages the AI play with AIAgent instance that holds the weights through which the AI Agent manages its game strategy.

 #### • `Display.py`